networkservicemesh/examples/examples/README.md

 * `CHECK` - a command to be executed to verify the operability of the deployment.
 The command is executed from the `examples` folder.
 It assumes all paths are relative to it.

+* `FAIL_GOLINT` - shall the golang lint fail.
+Defaults to true, but should be unsed with `FAIL_GOLINT =` in case the example does not contain any go code.

 Adding an example will generate the following new make targets:

 * `k8s-<NAME>-build` - builds the container images as specified in `CONTAINER`